unisport/sample-grid/README.md

 1. Display these products https://www.unisport.dk/api/products/batch/?list=179249,179838,174351,180011,180020,178429 in a responsive grid, it has to fit on to mobile and desktop.
 How much information you show pr product is up to you
 2. Sort the products based on discount, lowest discount at the top
+3. All prices should be formated in DKK currency

 ### What we look for?